samuellihn/obsidian-freeview/public/Optical Lithography.md

 Positive resist - light causes the photoresist to become more soluble, so metal will be deposited where light hits Negative resist - light causes photoresist to become less soluble, metal deposited where light doesn't hit (masked)

-Defects - dust infering with patterns in the mask
+Defects - dust inferring with patterns in the mask

 The smaller the mask features are, the more dust is a problem - Dust can also mask light, interrupting metal channels and causing chips to not work (broken channels, etc.)